The Gobbins: The first era of The Gobbins

 The Gobbins became a must-see for tourists and locals alike – including many visitors from Britain who came via the steamer service to Larne and stayed there or in Whitehead.
 Tourists could book trips to The Gobbins through their hotel, with each having certain days of the week for visiting with their own guide.
 Posters advertising The Gobbins were placed in Belfast tram carriages and at railway stations.
 Day-trippers were encouraged to travel to Ballycarry railway station for The Gobbins.
 From there they could walk or hire a local 'Irish jaunting car' to get to the path itself.

 The entrance to The Gobbins cliff path – then as now – was nicknamed Wise's Eye after the path's creator.
-An oval-shaped hole bored in the rock, it was manned by a railway company 'toll collector' from 10 am to 5 pm daily (including Sundays).
+An oval-shaped hole bored in the rock, it was staffed by a railway company 'toll collector' from 10 am to 5 pm daily (including Sundays).
 Close to the entrance of the path two tearooms provided refreshments including strong tea, fried slices of ham, eggs, tomatoes, potato and soda bread, all of which were 'much appreciated' by visitors.